top of page

 Wild Bil

 So, the silted-up clay, or tidal marshland, in the remaining mouth of the Bordine inland sea was named Bil.
 Today it is called ‘t Bildt, which is a combination of the Dutch words bil and land.
 Sounds a bit like the Danish Legoland capital Billund.
 The Dutch word bil is related to the Dutch word bol and to the English and German word ball and Ball.
 Expressing something that is round and elevated compared to the surrounding area.
 So, the round-elevated, tidal marshland.
-Bil in modern Dutch language means buttock.
+Bil in the modern Dutch language means 'buttock'.
 But this aside and please forget we mentioned it in the first place.

 middelzee